quixio/quix-streams/docs/write.md

 all the data you need.
 They will also be closed automatically when your service stops.

-However, sometimes a stream can be closed for other reasons e.g. if an error occurrs in the writer code or something unexpected happens.
+However, sometimes a stream can be closed for other reasons, such as if an error occurs in the writer code, or something unexpected happens.

-These snippets show you how to close a stream and how to specify the StreamEndType.
+These snippets show you how to close a stream and how to specify the `StreamEndType`: